2025–26 North Dakota Fighting Hawks men's ice hockey season

-The 2025–26 North Dakota Fighting Hawks men's ice hockey season is the 85th season of play for the program and 13th in the NCHC.
-The Fighting Hawks represent the University of North Dakota in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Ralph Engelstad Arena and are coached by Dane Jackson in his first season as head coach.
-The team is wearing new sweaters this season, which were revealed on July 24, 2025.
+The 2025–26 North Dakota Fighting Hawks men's ice hockey season was the 85th season of play for the program and 13th in the NCHC.
+The Fighting Hawks represented the University of North Dakota in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Ralph Engelstad Arena and were coached by Dane Jackson in his first season as head coach.
+The team wore new sweaters this season, which were revealed on July 24, 2025.